VoronDesign/Voron-2/mods/warriorofwire/bmg_direct_drive/README.md

 10. Print!

 ## Known Issues
+* This will offset your nozzle 15.4mm to the left.
+You can move your bed over.
 * Putting it together is a nuisance.
 * You have to drill a hole in your Bondtech aluminum plate for the left Voron mount screw.
 Just do it; it's only aluminum.
 * It's DD so the tool head is a little heavier than the stock bowden.
 The mass is distributed differently, so it's not a straightforward comparison but generally you'll want somewhat lower acceleration & jerk settings.
 You can still print at high speeds but you need to consider mass direction changes.